Pistol Bags

 The weight difference of the Streamlight vs Surefire is about 2 ounces, with the Surefire taking the win on the lightest weapon-mounted light of the two.

-Weight can be a big deal when it comes to your weapon-mounted light because they often add to front-end weight on your gun.
+Weight can be a big deal regarding your weapon-mounted light because they often add to the front-end weight of your gun.

-This can affect accuracy as well as the ability to hold the weapon on target for long periods of time.
+This can affect accuracy as well as the ability to hold the weapon on target for long periods.

 However, 2 ounces may not make or break most people or have a noticeable difference for many.